 - Dairy: yoghurt, milk, cheese including ripe cheeses, kefir, cottage cheese

 The provincial health insurance card would be encoded to act like a debit card.
 Health professionals would verify pregnancy and lactation and the time period would be encoded on the card.
-As people purchase, costs of eligible foods are subtracted from amount allocated.
-Stores keep totals and submit to the province for reimbursement, under the authority of the health care practitioner that authorized the dietary intervention.
+As people purchase, costs of eligible foods are subtracted from the amount allocated.
+Stores keep totals and submit them to the province for reimbursement, under the authority of the health care practitioner that authorized the dietary intervention.
 The program would be designed to minimize negative effects on cash flow and smaller and independent operations.
-Arrangements would also be made for non-supermarket distribution systems (e.g., buying clubs, box schemes, community supported agriculture projects, farmers' markets).
+Arrangements would also be made for non-supermarket distribution systems (e.g., buying clubs, box schemes, community-supported agriculture projects, farmers' markets).

-If successful, this approach could be extended to other conditions and diseases with a very clear diet related influence.
+If successful, this approach could be extended to other conditions and diseases with a very clear diet-related influence.

 Provinces will need to create new regulations under their health insurance legislation and regulations to make this viable.
 For example, in Ontario, under the Health Insurance Act, and associated regulations, providing food in this way would have to be identified as an insured service.
 The practitioner would be identifying the eligible food retail locations as payees under the regulations and the foods covered and reimbursement ranges would be specified.
 The regulations might need to create a schedule of eligible food retailers as well.

 Interestingly, a large Missouri food bank has run a pilot with similar parameters for 100 women, providing food boxes and meal kits of healthy foods.
-They found reductions in LBW from 16.3 / 100 births to 11.0, and savings of US$190,000 across the pilot.
+They found reductions in LBW from 16.3 / 100 births to 11.0 and savings of US$190,000 across the pilot.
 Applied to the Medicaid population of St. Louis, health care savings were projected to amount to US$5.3 million.
-Their hope, if a full randomized controlled study starting next year confirms these types of results, is that private and public health insurers will pay for food for food insecure pregnant woman to avoid having to pay LBW health care costs later (Food Bank News, 2020).
+Their hope, if a full randomized controlled study starting next year confirms these types of results, is that private and public health insurers will pay for food for food insecure pregnant women to avoid having to pay LBW health care costs later (Food Bank News, 2020).

 Change the Canada Health Act to the Canada Health Promotion Act (adapted from TFPC, 1997)